Explore all the best attractions in Palmer, Wasilla, and Anchorage

 Flightsee Denali from Talkeetna

 Walk on a glacier!
-Visitors can either trek on their own in tennies, or to go further with more sure footing, hire guides and get crampons, poles and helmets to explore further back on the glacier, finding ice falls, waterfalls, moulins and other unique formations on the glacier.
+Visitors can either trek on their own in regular shoes, or to go further with more sure footing, hire guides and get crampons, poles and helmets to explore further back on the glacier, finding ice falls, waterfalls, moulins and other unique formations on the glacier.

 Independence Mine State Park/Hatcher Pass